obzehn/GROMACS_hands-on_intro/terminal_intro/README.md

 Commands: `cd`

 To change a directory, you run `cd` (*change directory*) and insert the path of the directory you want to move to.
 Generally, when you open a terminal, you are in your `home` directory.
 From wherever you are, you can always run

 a) `cd ~`, or

 b) `cd`

 to get back to your home.
 Try it, you should not be moving from where you are.
 Now, let's suppose I have a directory here called `Documents` (it should be visible with `ls`).
 To access it you run

 c) `cd Documents`

-or, more generally, you can access a directory that is in your directory with the command
+or, more generally, you can access a directory that is in your current directory with the command

 d) `cd name_directory`

+To move one directory up, i.e., go into the directory that contains the one where we are now, you can use

-c) Move one directory up using `cd ..`
+e)  `cd ..`

+where the `..` is a general way to say *one up*.
+You can concatenate the points, i.e., `cd ../..` means go **two** directories up, `cd ../../..` means **three** and so on.

+This is a good moment to grasp the concepts of **absolute** and **relative** paths.

 d) Try navigating using both an absolute and a relative path

-Before trying to change directory, it is important to grasp the concepts of **absolute** and **relative** paths.

 ---